 Vielleicht Maybe

-Hunger vs. Appetit – wo ist da eigentlich der Unterschied?
-(Hunger vs. appetite – what's the actual difference?)
+Hunger vs. Appetit: Wo ist eigentlich der Unterschied?
+(Hunger vs. appetite: What is actually the difference?)

-Es gibt einen ganz großen Unterschied: Hunger ist dafür da, unser Überleben zu sichern.
-(There's a big difference: hunger exists to ensure our survival.)
+Es gibt einen großen Unterschied: Hunger ist dafür da, unser Überleben zu sichern.
+(There is a big difference: Hunger is there to ensure our survival.)

-Das bedeutet: Wir brauchen Nährstoffe und Energie, damit unser Körper funktioniert.
-(That means we need nutrients and energy for our body to function.)
+Das heißt: Wir brauchen Nährstoffe und Energie, damit unser Körper funktioniert.
+(That means: We need nutrients and energy so that our body functions.)

 Appetit hat eher eine emotionale Komponente.
-(Appetite is more of an emotional response.)
+(Appetite has more of an emotional component.)

 Du bist vielleicht traurig und isst deswegen ein Stück Schokolade.
-(You might be sad and eat a piece of chocolate because of that.)
+(Maybe you are sad and therefore eat a piece of chocolate.)

-Oder du siehst ein leckeres Essen und bekommst Lust darauf.
-(Or you see a tasty meal and suddenly want it.)
+Oder du siehst ein leckeres Gericht und bekommst Lust darauf.
+(Or you see a tasty dish and feel like eating it.)

 Mein Tipp: Wenn du nicht weißt, ob du Hunger oder Appetit hast, frage dich: "Würdest du jetzt einen Apfel essen?"
-(My tip: If you don't know whether you're hungry or just have an appetite, ask yourself: "Would you eat an apple right now?")
+(My tip: If you don’t know whether you are hungry or just have an appetite, ask yourself: "Would you eat an apple right now?")

-(What is hunger mainly for according to the text?)
+(What often happens today according to the text?)

 Exercise 2: Dialogue